GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 //<sec:simulator:simulator:components:low_level:rir_sim>

 The core component around which the simulation pipeline revolves is the #acr("RIR") simulation library.
-We have chosen the framework of #acr("RIR") filters for its simplicity and prevalence in the scientific literature.
+We have chosen the #acr("RIR") framework for its simplicity and prevalence in the scientific literature.
 @sec:simulator:reverb:methods introduced this approach's main concepts and fundamental aspects.

 @fig:simulator:simulator:audio_pipeline illustrates how the audio processing occurs within the pipeline.
 The different steps of this procedure will be detailed in the following sections.
-The role of the #acr("RIR") simulation library consists in inferring, given the localization and properties of a set of sound sources and receivers (microphones), the pairwise #acr("RIR") filters.
+The role of the #acr("RIR") simulation library consists in inferring, given the localization and properties of a set of sound sources and receivers (microphones), the pairwise #acr("RIR")s.

 #figure(